HASwitchPlate/openHASP/docs/displays/Waveshare_40RPi_LCD(C).md

 SPI MISO, MOSI and SCLK are shared between the touch controller and the lcd controller.

 ## LCD Configuration

+The `lcd_config.ini` file specifies the different properties of the display, except for the actual pin configuration:

 ```ini
 raspberrypi =
     -D RPI_DISPLAY_TYPE=1